• As low as $219/Night

 • Approximately 350 square feet

-Appreciate a classy and peaceful experience at this centrally-located studio in Shell Point, Beaufort SC, on the marsh.
+Savor a beautiful and peaceful experience at this centrally-located studio in Shell Point, Beaufort SC, on the marsh.
 In a few short miles you can be in Port Royal, appreciating the cozy coffeehouses, water-front eateries and brewhouse or digging up shark teeth on Sands beach!
 Being just 2 miles from the Parris Island Base makes attending a graduation painless.
 Or venture 6 miles into the heart of downtown Beaufort for a walk along the harbor after a magnificent meal at one of the many eateries.

 About the Area